 8. Best for peace of mind

-If you're looking for complete peace of mind then consider Great Call - a service that operates exclusively for seniors and offers 24/7 emergency response with all its plans.
-With plans ranging from a Basic package all the way to a fully-featured Ultimate plan, this carrier also offers a range of exclusive senior-friendly smartphones too.
-Note - you'll get unlimited talk and text with either the Preferred or Ultimate packages, but you'll have to pay extra for your data allowance, if you need any at all that is.
+If you're looking for complete peace of mind then consider Lively (previously Great Call) - a service that operates exclusively for seniors and offers 24/7 emergency response with all its plans.
+With plans ranging from a basic no-data package all the way to a fully-featured Ultimate plan, this carrier also offers a range of exclusive senior-friendly smartphones too.

 9. Best cheap AT&T alternative